Beggiatoa spp. on anoxic sublittoral mud

 Evidence

-Jørgensen (1977) noted that Beggiatoa spp. was present in the upper few centimetres oxic sediment in Limfjorden, Denmark.
-But mats of Beggiatoa are usually associated with hypoxic or anoxic conditions (Diaz & Rosenberg, 1995; Connor et al., 1997a,2004).
+Jørgensen (1977) noted that Beggiatoa spp. was present in the upper few centimetres of oxic sediment in Limfjorden, Denmark, but mats of Beggiatoa are usually associated with hypoxic or anoxic conditions (Diaz & Rosenberg, 1995; Connor et al., 1997a, 2004).
 For example, during the autumn of 1993 and 1994 when the oxygen content of the bottom water in the Koljoford on the west coast of Sweden dropped, Beggiatoa mats covered the seafloor (Gustafsson & Nordberg, 1999).
-In Maine coastal waters in the U.S.A, the formation of Beggiatoa mats was linked to lack of oxygen when current speed was reduced for 2 h or longer during a tidal cycle.
+In Maine coastal waters in the U.S.A, the formation of Beggiatoa mats was linked to lack of oxygen when current speed was reduced for 2 hours or longer during a tidal cycle.
+At a chemocline formed by the meeting of oxygen- and sulphide-rich waters in the Red Sea, Beggiatoa mats covered 25-55% of the seafloor, with hypoxic waters being the main driver of their distribution (Jessen et al., 2016).
+In Sannäsfjord, Sweden, Beggiatoa mats formed after oxygen-depleted water entered the fjord in the summer of 2008 and were maintained by organic particles sinking to the bottom, resulting in anoxia (Björk et al., 2017).
 The formation of Beggiatoa mats only occurs when oxygen supply is reduced below the threshold level required to oxidize sedimented organic matter (Findlay, 2002).
 In Caol Scotnish, Loch Sween, bacterial mats of Beggiatoa were reported in the immediate vicinity of salmon cages in 1987.
 By 1988, the bacterial mats covered most of the seabed in the basin and the sediment was close to anoxic (Atkinson, 1989; Hughes, 1998a).
+Similarly, Beggiatoa mats have been reported immediately beneath mussel farms in Sweden (Bergström et al., 2024) and have been strongly associated with flocculent matter around salmon farms in Newfoundland, Canada (Salvo et al., 2017).

 Therefore, the development of the biotope is dependent on hypoxic and anoxic conditions in the sediment.
 The biotope is assessed as Not sensitive (resistance and resilience are High) to deoxygenation.
 However, the biotope would be destroyed and lost by increased oxygen levels.